Hui people: Literature

 The Han Kitab is a collection of Islamic and Confucian texts written by various Hui authors in the 18th century, including Liu Zhi.
 New works were written by Hui intellectuals following education reform by Ma Clique warlords and Bai Chongxi.
 Some texts were translated from Arabic.

 A new edition of a book by Ma Te-hsin, called Ho-yin Ma Fu-ch'u hsien-sheng i-shu Ta hua tsung kuei Ssu tien yaohui, first printed in 1865, was reprinted in 1927 by Ma Fuxiang.
 General Ma Fuxiang invested in new editions of Confucian and Islamic texts.
 He edited Shuofang Daozhi, a gazette and books such as Meng Cang ZhuangKuang: Hui Bu Xinjiang fu.

 Language

 The Hui of Yunnan, whom the Burmese called Panthays, were reportedly fluent in Arabic.
-During the Panthay Rebellion, Arabic replaced Chinese as the official language of the rebel kingdom.
+During the Panthay Rebellion, Arabic replaced Chinese as the official language of the rebelling Pingnan Kingdom.

 Published in 1844, The Chinese repository, Volume 13 includes an account of an Englishman who stayed in the Chinese city of Ningbo, where he visited the local mosque.
-The Hui running the mosque was from Shandong and descended from residents of the Arabian city of Medina.
+The Hui running the mosque was from Shandong and descended from residents of Medina.
 He was able to read and speak Arabic with ease, but was illiterate in Chinese, although he was born in China and spoke Chinese.